 Interestingly, you can avoid importing package by making use of go:linkname. go:linkname is compiler directive (used as //go:linkname localname [importpath.name]).
 This special directive does not apply to the Go code that follows it.
 Instead, the //go:linkname directive instructs the compiler to use “importpath.name” as the object file symbol name for the variable or function declared as “localname” in the source code. (definition from golang.org, hard to understand at first sight, look at the source code link below, I tried solving import cycle using it.)

 There are many Go standard package rely on runtime private calls using go:linkname.
 You can also solve import cycle in your code sometime with it but you should avoid using it as it is still a hack and not recommended by the Golang team.
+This approach is also loss of type safety, means the compiler won’t check if the types you’re linking are compatible, leading to potential runtime errors.

 Point to note here is Golang standard package do not use go:linkname to avoid import cycle, rather they use it to avoid exporting APIs that shouldn’t be public.